State-of-the-Edge/glossary/edge-glossary.md

 See also: [Edge Computing](#edge-computing)
 ### Radio Access Network (RAN)

 A wireless variant of the access network, typically referring to a cellular network such as 3G, 4G or 5G.
-The 5G RAN will be supported by compute, data storage and network resources at the infrastructure edge as it utilises NFV and C-RAN.
+The 5G RAN will be supported by compute, data storage and network resources at the infrastructure edge as it utilizes NFV and C-RAN.

 See also: [Cloud-RAN (C-RAN)](#cloud-ran-c-ran)
 ### Regional Data Center